captam3rica/steamy-donut/README.md

       --path          Path to installer.
 If a path is not provided it is assumed that the installer file is in the current working directory.

-      --list-apps     See a list of apps available for internet download.
+      --list-apps     See a list of apps avaialbe for internet download.

       --get-app       Download and install specified app from the internet.
 For example, to download and install the latest version of Google Chrome use the following flag and app keyword:

-                          --get-app googlechrome
+                          steamydonut.sh --get-app googlechrome

       --version       Print current version of steamydonut.sh